 - Valid, signed passport (with 18 months left after the program end date);

-- Student visa (requirements can change at anytime);
+- Student visa (allows students entry into the country and requirements can change at any time);

 - Letter from health insurance company verifying health coverage that is valid abroad;